Books and Vintage Merchandise Store

 Introduction to (and History of) Literary Picture Postcards

-These precursors include, for instance, the carte-de-visite, greeting cards, trading cards, and printed envelopes.
+These antecedents include, for instance, the carte-de-visite, greeting cards, trading cards, and printed envelopes.

-Then the focus becomes more refined, examining the emergence of the specifically literary postcard, a category which includes, of course, portraits of authors, but, in addition, images of their homes, schools, graves, statues, relatives, lovers, monuments, as well as depictions of characters from their books.
+The survey of postcard history then becomes more focussed, detailing the specific emergence of the literary postcard, a category which includes, naturally, portrait busts of authors, but, in addition, images of their homes, schools, graves, statues, relatives, lovers, monuments, as well as depictions of characters and scenes from their writing.

 Authorized Images Omnibus edition Volume One Cover